TheArchitectDev/Architect.Identities/README.md

 ## TLDR

-The **[DistributedId](#distributed-ids)** is a single ID that combines the advantages of auto-increment IDs and UUIDs.
+The **[DistributedId](#distributed-ids)** is a single, compact ID that combines the advantages of auto-increment IDs and UUIDs.

-The **[DistributedId128](#distributedid128)** is a 128-bit UUID replacement with the advantages of the DistributedId and practically no rate limits or collisions, at the cost of more space.
+The **[DistributedId128](#distributedid128)** is a UUID version 7 variant with the advantages of the DistributedId and practically no rate limits or collisions.

 For sensitive scenarios where zero metadata must be leaked from an ID, **[Public Identities](#public-identities)** can transform any ID into a public representation that reveals nothing, without ever introducing an unrelated secondary ID.

+### What ID should I use?

+If you just want to decide what kind of ID to use, follow these steps:

+- [Avoid](#uuid-version-7) `Guid.CreateVersion7()`, `Guid.NewGuid()`, and auto-increment _as default picks_.
+- If an ID's creation timestamp is considered safe to expose:
+  - If you need to deal with pre-existing UUIDs, choose *[DistributedId128](#distributedid128)*.
+  - If you need to scale to billions of new IDs per day, choose *[DistributedId128](#distributedid128)*.
+    - _This is probably not you._
+  - Otherwise, choose the more compact *[DistributedId](#distributed-ids)*.
+    - _Note that the numeric representation is more pleasant to store, but the string representations is shorter to humans and plays nice with SQL Server's columnstores._
+- If an ID's creation timestamp is considered sensitive (e.g. "when was this bank account opened"):
+  - If you need to deal with pre-existing UUIDs, choose `Guid.NewGuid()`.
+  - If the table size will never be significant, choose `Guid.NewGuid()`.
+  - If a secret key can be managed easily enough, choose auto-increment and use *[Public Identities](#public-identities)* to expose a deterministic, indistinguishable-from-random public representation.
+  - If the above is infeasible, concede to `Guid.NewGuid()`.

 ## Introduction

 Should entity IDs use UUIDs or auto-increment?

-Auto-increment IDs are ill-suited for exposing publically: they leak hints about the row count and are easy to guess.
-Moreover, they are generated very late, on insertion, posing challenges to the creation of aggregates.
+Auto-increment IDs are ill-suited for public exposure: they leak hints about the row count and are easy to guess.
+Moreover, they are generated very late, on insertion, posing challenges to the creation of entities that point to one another by ID.

-UUIDs, on the other hand, tend to be random, causing poor performance as database/storage keys.
+Traditional random UUIDs, on the other hand, cause poor performance as database/storage keys due to random access patterns.

-Using both types of ID on an entity is cumbersome and may leak a technical workaround into the domain model.
+Using both types of ID on a single entity is cumbersome and may leak a technical workaround into the domain model.

 Luckily, we can do better.

+### UUID version 7

+This package predates the official specification of UUID version 7 (UUIDv7) and its implementation in .NET 9.

+UUIDv7 is an excellent answer to the problem posed above.
+As great as it is to have a solution built into .NET, however, that implementation leaves something to be desired.

+The **[DistributedId128](#distributedid128)** is a UUIDv7 variant with several advantages.
+Most prominently, it remains incremental even when multiple IDs are generated at the same millisecond, so that items created in sequence (as with batches) stay in that order.
+They also stay incremental when the time synchronization protocol makes small adjustments to the system clock.
+The absence of these properties in .NET's own implementation is a source of [astonishment](https://stackoverflow.com/q/79559842/543814) and [disappointment](https://www.reddit.com/r/dotnet/comments/1ea5mgt/comment/lekva4j/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button).

+As an alternative, the **[DistributedId](#distributed-ids)** is a shorter equivalent that can be stored numerically as just 13 bytes, or alphanumerically as a mere 16 characters.

 ## Distributed IDs

-The DistributedId is a UUID replacement that is generated on-the-fly (without orchestration), unique, hard to guess, easy to store and sort, and highly efficient as a database key.
+The DistributedId is an alternative to UUIDs that is generated on-the-fly (without orchestration), unique, hard to guess, easy to store and sort, and highly efficient as a database key.

-A DistributedId is created as a 93-bit decimal value of 28 digits, but can also be represented as a (case-sensitive) 16-char alphanumeric value or as a `Guid`.
+A DistributedId is created as a 93-bit decimal value of 28 digits, but can also be represented as a (case-sensitive) 16-char alphanumeric value or even as a `Guid`.

 Distributed applications can create unique DistributedIds with no synchronization mechanism between them.
 This holds true under almost any load.
 Even under extreme conditions, [collisions](#collision-resistance) (i.e. duplicates) tend to be far under 1 collision per 350 billion IDs generated.